gorcajo/spotify-dude/README.md

 ## I. Requirements

-- A Linux machine.
+- A Linux machine with:
-- SQLite3 installed (`sudo apt install sqlite3` in Ubuntu)
+    - Python 3.6.
+    - SQLite3.
 - A Spotify account (free or premium).

 ## II.
 Installation